 This runway favorite relies on protein-packed berry smoothies to fuel her morning workouts.

 Can’t keep your eyes off that avocado?
 (We’re with you.)
-You’ll love this list of easy breakfast toast recipes.

 Not everyone has the time to whip up a restaurant-worthy breakfast from scratch every morning, and this model/food blogger gets that.
 Fraser swears by these healthy breakfast cookies, which she makes in bulk to take on the go.
-These little guys are vegan and gluten-free, not to mention a fab source of “protein, fiber, healthy fats, and slow burning carbs.”
+These little guys are vegan and gluten-free, not to mention a fab source of “protein, fiber, healthy fats, and slow-burning carbs.”
 (Peep her full recipe.)

 Want more healthy breakfast inspo?
 Check out these under-300 calorie morning meals, which are both filling and delicious.